gdavidbutler/pthreadChannel/README.md

 * primes
   * Modeled on primes.c from [libtask](https://swtch.com/libtask/).
-It is more complex because of pthread's API and various combinations of options.
+It is more complex because of pthread's API and Channel's features.
 * sockproxy
   * Modeled on tcpproxy.c from [libtask](https://swtch.com/libtask/).
 Connects two chanSocks back-to-back, with Channels reversed.